particle-iot/docs/src/content/tutorials/device-os/bluetooth-le.md

 The mesh networking in Gen 3 devices is Thread Mesh (6LoWPAN over 802.15.4).
 While it uses the same 2.4 GHz radio spectrum as Bluetooth 5 mesh, they are different and not compatible.
 Particle devices do not support Bluetooth 5 mesh.

-The BLE protocol shares the same antenna as the mesh radio, and can use the built-in chip or trace antenna, or an external antenna if you have installed and configured one.
+The BLE protocol shares the same antenna as the Thread Mesh radio, and can use the built-in chip or trace antenna, or an external antenna if you have installed and configured one.

 The B Series  SoM (system-on-a-module) requires the external BLE/Mesh antenna connected to the **BT** connector.
 The SoMs do not have built-in antennas.